Alex Lovell: 2000–2007

-2007-present
+2007–present

-After the cancellation of BrainTeaser, Lovell has mostly remained a local presenter, but she has still appeared on national television on occasions.
+After the cancellation of BrainTeaser, Lovell has mostly remained a local presenter.
+She has made one-off appearances on various television shows.

 She appeared in one episode of ITV's The Bill, broadcast on 14 November 2007, playing a television news reporter, Lisa Spence.

 In May 2008, she had a role in an episode of BBC1 sitcom Love Soup, playing an entertainment reporter at a red carpet event.

 On 6 August 2011, Lovell starred in an episode of Bristol-made BBC programme Casualty as an on-scene television news reporter.

 On 9 April 2019, she appeared on an episode of Lorraine to discuss her experience as a stalking victim.

+On 31 October 2023, it was announced Lovell would leave Points West after 18 years and join ITV News West Country.
+She made her last appearance on 1 December 2023, and made her on-air debut on ITV News West Country on 2 January 2024.